DcMatch: Unsupervised Multi-Shape Matching with Dual-Level Consistency: Experiment

 \subsubsection{Datasets}

-We evaluate our method on three near-isometric datasets: FAUST \cite{bogo2014faust}, SCAPE \cite{anguelov2005scape}, and SHREC’19 \cite{melzi2019shrec}.
-We use remeshed versions \cite{ren2018continuous, donati2020deep}, which are more challenging than the originals.
-FAUST contains 100 human shapes across 10 subjects and 10 poses, with 80 shapes for training and 20 for testing.
-SCAPE includes 71 shapes of a single subject in various poses, split 51/20 for training and testing.
-SHREC’19 consists of 44 human shapes with greater variation in body type and pose, used solely for testing.
-We exclude shape 40 due to its partially non-closed geometry.
+We evaluate on three near-isometric datasets: FAUST \cite{bogo2014faust}, SCAPE \cite{anguelov2005scape}, and SHREC’19 \cite{melzi2019shrec}, using their remeshed versions \cite{ren2018continuous, donati2020deep}.
+FAUST contains 100 human shapes across 10 subjects and 10 poses, with a 80/20 train-test split.
+SCAPE includes 71 shapes from a single subject, split 51/20 for training and testing.
+SHREC’19 consists of 44 human shapes with more variation in body type and pose, used solely for testing, excluding shape 40 due to its non-closed geometry.